Doctorate: Research doctorate

 Research doctorates are awarded in recognition of publishable academic research, at least in principle, in a peer-reviewed academic journal.
 The best-known research degree in the English-speaking world is the Doctor of Philosophy (abbreviated PhD or, at a small number of British universities, DPhil) awarded in many countries throughout the world.
-In the US, for instance, although the most typical research doctorate is the PhD, accounting for about 98% of the research doctorates awarded, there are more than 15 other names for research doctorates.
+In the US, for instance, although the most typical research doctorate is the PhD, accounting for about 98% of the research doctorates awarded, there are more than 15 other types of research doctorates.
 Other research-oriented doctorates (some having a professional practice focus) include the Doctor of Education (EdD), the Doctor of Science (DSc or ScD), Doctor of Arts (DA), Doctor of Juridical Science (JSD or SJD), Doctor of Musical Arts (DMA), Doctor of Professional Studies/Professional Doctorate (ProfDoc or DProf), Doctor of Public Health (DrPH), Doctor of Social Science (DSSc or DSocSci), Doctor of Management (DM, DMan or DMgt), Doctor of Business Administration (DBA), Doctor of Engineering (DEng, DESc, DES or EngD) the German engineering doctorate Doktoringenieur (Dr.-Ing.), natural science doctorate Doctor rerum naturalium (Dr. rer. nat.), and economics and social science doctorate Doctor rerum politicarum (Dr. rer. pol.).
 The UK Doctor of Medicine (MD or MD (Res)) and Doctor of Dental Surgery (DDS) are research doctorates.
 The Doctor of Theology (ThD or DTh), Doctor of Practical Theology (DPT) and the Doctor of Sacred Theology (STD, or DSTh) are research doctorates in theology.

 Criteria for research doctorates vary but typically require completion of a substantial body of original research, which may be presented as a single thesis or dissertation, or as a portfolio of shorter project reports (thesis by publication).
+Certain doctoral programs employ alternative assessment models, in which the degree is awarded based on coursework, examinations, or peer-reviewed publications rather than a single monographic dissertation.
 The submitted dissertation is assessed by a committee of, typically, internal, and external examiners.
 It is then typically defended by the candidate during an oral examination (called viva (voce) in the UK and India) by the committee, which then awards the degree unconditionally, awards the degree conditionally (ranging from corrections in grammar to additional research), or denies the degree.
 Candidates may also be required to complete graduate-level courses in their field and study research methodology.

 Criteria for admission to doctoral programs vary.
 Students may be admitted with a bachelor's degree in the US and the UK.
-However, elsewhere, e.g. in Finland and many other European countries, a master's degree is required.
+However, elsewhere, (e.g., in Finland and many other European countries), a master's degree is required.
 The time required to complete a research doctorate varies from three years, excluding undergraduate study, to six years or more.